ExpressionEngine/ExpressionEngine-User-Guide/docs/add-ons/pro-search/filters.md

 #### keywords

 The search terms to filter by.
-You usually don't need this because it's in the form data that was subnitted or it's in the query / URL.
+You usually don't need this because it's in the form data that was submitted or it's in the query / URL.
 You can use double quotes to group terms, eg. lion "mighty jungle"

     keywords="example"